Optimize Odoo and PostgreSQL: Performance Tuning Guide

 However, for production environments, multiprocess mode (workers > 0) is strongly recommended.
 It offers better CPU utilization, crash isolation, and enables Odoo’s built-in worker recycling for long-running or memory-heavy processes.

-You can change the amount of HTTP workers by editing the odoo.conf configuration file of your Odoo instance and setting the workers parameter to the desired value.
+You can set the workers parameter in the odoo.conf configuration file of your Odoo instance.
 You will need to restart the Odoo service for the changes to take effect.

-When using Cloudpepper, you can change the workers parameter under the Config tab of your instance and click Save.
-Your Odoo instance will automatically restart with the new amount of workers.
+On Cloudpepper, go to the Config tab of your instance and click Save.
+Your Odoo instance will automatically restart with the new configuration.

 How to change Odoo workers in Cloudpepper dashboard